Laureano Gómez

-Laureano Eleuterio Gómez Castro (20 February 1889 – 13 July 1965) was a Colombian politician and civil engineer who served as the 18th President of Colombia from 1950 to 1953.
-In November 1951 poor health led him to cede presidential power to Roberto Urdaneta Arbelaez.
+Laureano Eleuterio Gómez Castro (20 February 1889 – 13 July 1965) was a Colombian politician and civil engineer who served as the 19th President of Colombia from 1950 to 1953.
+In November 1951 poor health led him to cede presidential power to Roberto Urdaneta Arbeláez.
 On 13 June 1953, when he tried to resume his presidency, he was overthrown in a military coup led by Gustavo Rojas Pinilla.

 During the three decades prior to being elected president, Gómez was a radical leader of the Conservative Party and is widely considered to be one of the most brilliant and potent orators of the Congress of Colombia.
 However, he remains a controversial figure because of his sympathy for authoritarian regimes and the dictatorial nature of his government.

 Early life and political career

 Gómez was born in Bogotá on 20 February 1889.
 He studied engineering at the National University of Colombia, graduating in 1909.
 He was the founder and editor of the periodical La Unidad from 1909 to 1916.
 He was first elected to parliament in 1911 and served until 1918.
 He was reelected in 1921 and served in various cabinet roles throughout the next twenty years.
 Gómez was widely viewed as a brilliant parliamentarian and political tactician.
 In 1932, Gómez gained control of the Conservative party in Colombia, a role which he relished.
 Under his leadership, the party became highly disciplined and provided strong opposition to the ruling Liberal Government.
 However, he got into trouble because of his sympathy for the dictatorship and totalitarian Axis powers.
 He was also an admirer of Francisco Franco and openly supported him.
 He also opposed universal suffrage on the grounds of it being "contradictory with the hierarchical nature of the society".